This chapter describes 1C:Enterprise interface and navigation options.

 - Normal.
 Navigation to current section data.

 - See also.
-References to additional information that may not be directly related to the data of the current section, but may be of use in some cases.
+References to additional information that may not be directly related to the data of the current section, but may be useful.

 The list of hyperlinks and the groups where they belong are defined by the application developer.